suboptimalprimate/it-express-website/README.md

    ```
    npm install
    ```
-2. Copy `.env.example` to `.env` and fill in your SMTP details.
-3. Start the server:
+2. Start the server:
    ```
    npm start
    ```

-The booking and contact forms will send their details to the service email configured in your environment variables.
+The booking and contact forms POST to `/api/book` and `/api/contact`, which are routed to a Cloudflare Worker.
+The Worker uses Cloudflare Email Routing to deliver messages to `service@it-express.org` without any local SMTP configuration.